malworthy/verybasic/README.md

 array.push(123)
 ```

 Method are really just functions, but can mutate the variable you are calling the method on.
+Any function can be called using dot syntax. `"1,2,3".split(",")` is the same as `split("1,2,3",",")`

 ## Data types